stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 This is exactly how docker enables container-to-host communication for bridge network.
 See [this question](https://stackoverflow.com/a/31328031/15293404) for more details.

+## What are separated by network namespaces?

+From the output of `ip link` from both the host and the `red` namespace (`ip -n red link`) we see that network interfaces are separated.
+Other networking configurations, like route table (shown by `ip route`) and iptables are also separated.
+Therefore, network namespaces are like separate machines to the host.

+Notice that docker (and other container tools) use several namespaces in combination.
+In addition to network namespaces, they use PID namespaces, mount namespaces, UTS namespaces, etc. However, for the purpose of this article we only care about network namespaces.
+To learn about other namespaces, you can find resources in [Containers Deep Dive](/p/containers-deep-dive/).

 ## What is a virtual bridge?

 The configuration becomes the following after IP addresses are added.